d093w1z/obsidian-notes/notes/CC/CC Insem.md

 -   You don’t pay a set price for a certain amount of bandwidth or storage.
 Instead, you can go with the pay-as-you-go model.
 -   The internal team is not responsible for managing the servers.
--   The team can spend more time developing and developing new concepts because internal developers don’t have to provision complicated server clusters.
+-   The team can spend more time developing new concepts because internal developers don’t have to provision complicated server clusters.
 -   There is no risk of under- or over-provisioning because serverless platforms scale autonomously without any help from the internal staff.

 Serverless computing is rapidly growing at a quick pace.
 Expect to see more businesses use serverless solutions in the upcoming year as it offers yet another way to improve team agility and save costs.